vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Failed to open esync shared memory file

 Although this normally doesn't happen, the wineserver process might continue running in certain cases.
-Using the `vinegar kill` or `flatpak run org.vinegarhq.Vinegar kill` command should stop it, in case that the wineserver process keeps running even after running the command you can try to manually kill it using `killall vinegar`.
-If you keep getting this issue even after killing wineserver you could try to [disable esync](https://vinegarhq.org/Configuration/index.html).
+Simply restarting your computer is the easiest option as it doesn't involve the use of the terminal.
+Another option is to use the `vinegar kill` or `flatpak run org.vinegarhq.Vinegar kill` command.
+If you keep getting this error even after killing wineserver you could try to [disable esync](https://vinegarhq.org/Configuration/index.html).

 ### Roblox fails to install